jorendorff/git-ignorance/ignorance.md

 > How do I undo `git mv FILE1 FILE2`?

 Solution: `git mv FILE2 FILE1`

+...which makes it seem like a trick question.

 You could also do it with `git reset` or `git checkout`.
 Those are complicated commands, but maybe it's useful to show: